-Knowing that we might never be able to get another reservation, we opted for the £80 Omakase (set menu).
+Knowing that we may never be able to get another reservation, we opted for the £80 Omakase (set menu).
 This has to be ordered in advance and leaves you entirely in the hands of the chef.
 It consists of:

 Today’s special sashimi x 1 plate

 3 kinds of fish sashimi x 2 pieces